doronz88/hilda/README.md

         currentDevice = objc_get_class('UIDevice').currentDevice
         evaluate_expression(f'[[{currentDevice} systemName] hasPrefix:@"2"]')
-👾 import_module - Import & reload given python module (intended mainly for external snippets)
+👾 import_module - Import & reload given python module (intended mainly for external snippets) 👾 set_evaluation_unwind - Set whether LLDB will attempt to unwind the stack whenever an expression evaluation error occurs.
+    Use unwind() to restore when an error is raised in this case.
+👾 get_evaluation_unwind - Get evaluation unwind state.
+    When this value is True, LLDB will attempt unwinding the stack on evaluation errors.
+    Otherwise, the stack frame will remain the same on errors to help you investigate the error.
+👾 set_evaluation_ignore_breakpoints - Set whether to ignore breakpoints while evaluating expressions 👾 get_evaluation_ignore_breakpoints - Get evaluation "ignore-breakpoints" state.
+👾 unwind - Unwind the stack (useful when get_evaluation_unwind() == False)
 ```

 In order to view them within Hilda, please execute: